RaeinLayeghPour/Low-Voltage-Distribution-Network-Design-Load-Flow-and-Short-Circuit-Analysis-using-AutoCAD-and-ETA/README.md

-# Low Voltage Distribution Network Design & Load Flow Analysis
+# Low Voltage Distribution Network Design, Load Flow, and Short Circuit Analysis

 ## Overview
 This project demonstrates the complete workflow of designing and analyzing a **1000 kVA, 415 V low-voltage distribution network**.
 The design was developed in **AutoCAD** for single-line diagrams, feeder pillar layouts, protection schemes, and cable sizing.
 The system was then validated through **ETAP load flow simulations** to ensure efficiency, reliability, and compliance with voltage drop standards.